cutePanda123/online-store/README.md

 # online-store-backend
-Build a high available, high concurrent, and distributed online store backend.
+Build a highly available, highly concurrent, and distributed online store backend.

 #To Do:
 1. Change increasing sales operation from sync to async.